 Applications can be denied for a variety of reasons.
-Most often, the claimant is found to be working above Substantial Gainful Activity (SGA) levels, which means they earned above $1,070 per month in 2014.
+Most often, the claimant is found to be working above Substantial Gainful Activity (SGA) levels during their application process.

 SSA may also determine that there is not enough medical evidence of a disabling condition, or that a prior application was filed incorrectly.